jvinaymohan/sparktracks-mvp/README.md

 #### Task Management
 - Create and assign tasks to specific children
+- **NEW: Assign to Multiple Children** - Select multiple kids with checkboxes for one task!
+- **NEW: Tasks for Today** - Prominently displayed on dashboard, grouped by child
 - **Task Grouping** - Tasks organized by child with visual headers
 - Set reward points for task completion
 - **Weekly Recurring Tasks** - Select specific days (Mon, Tue, Wed, etc.)
+- **NEW: Monthly Tasks with Day Selection** - Choose day 1st-31st for monthly recurring tasks
 - Task categories: Education, Chores, Activities, Health, Music, Sports
 - Due date and time scheduling
 - Approve or reject completed tasks